๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 Angular and Geometric Scripts

 The earliest Islamic scripts emphasized geometric precision and monumentality, reflecting the sacred importance of the Quranic text they often conveyed.
-Angular forms created visual gravity and permanence, ideal for architecture and early manuscripts.
+Angular forms created visual gravity and permanence, making them ideal for architecture and early manuscripts.

 Kufic